clb21565/kairos/README.md

 User is required to provide taxonomic assignments.
 I typically use mmseqs taxonomy with gtdb as the underlying taxonomic database.

-nextflow run runHGTsp1.nf --input test.fasta --outdir testrun
+nextflow HGTsp_dd.nf --input test.fasta --outdir testrun

-## hgt-support support
+nextflow HGTsp_as.nf --input test.fasta --outdir testrun --interleaved_fastq test1.fq.gz test2.fq.gz test3.fq.gz --sample_metadata test_metadata.tsv

-For a set of potential hgts or recombination events, determine the presence/absence in metagenomes by aligning to distinguishing loci in assemblies.
+Visualization is performed using clinker.
+Note it becomes difficult to visualize many contigs at once.

-## hgt-support visualize
+## HGT-support assess

-For a set of contigs, visualize synteny using prokka and clinker.
-Warning: it becomes very hard to visualize >50 contigs.
+For a set of potential hgts or recombination events, determine the presence/absence in metagenomes by aligning to distinguishing boundary regions extracted from contigs.